Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 Each column includes realisations with target mergers of different mass ratios, as indicated in the titles.
 The infalls of these mergers are represented with a black line in the top row of panels.
 This shows that for Au-18, which experiences a minor merger, the orbital circularities of stars forming in the Gyr before the merger interaction have been reduced by an average of $\Delta(\eta)\approx0.2$.
 Stars at even more ancient times undergo a greater change, up to $\Delta(\eta)\approx0.4$, and this is due to ongoing interactions with the remnants of even more ancient mergers.

 Despite this change in the median orbital circularities, these stars are moving at nearly the same azimuthal velocities as when they were born (an average reduction of just $\approx 10\,\rm{km}\,\rm{s}^{-1}$).
 This is a behaviour also shared by Au-1 and Au-17, but there is a more considerable drop in azimuthal velocities in all other realisations.
 In the case of Au-1, the reason is that the pre-merger stars are actually spun-up during the interaction with the merging satellite, gaining a greater median azimuthal velocity than when they were born.
+This is a similar torquing effect as explored in \citet{santistevan2021, McCluskey2024}.

-In the cases of Au-27 and Au-3, which both experience major mergers, the reduction in the orbital circularities of stars born before the merger exceeds $\Delta(\eta)\approx0.5$.
+In the cases of Au-27 and Au-26, which both experience major mergers, the reduction in the orbital circularities of stars born before the merger exceeds $\Delta(\eta)\approx0.5$.
 The median circularities have dropped to just $\eta\sim0.1$.
 The disruption of the disc is so great that the cumulative impact of even earlier mergers are no longer apparent.
 In both cases, the pre-interaction stars lose in excess of $\approx 100\,\rm{km}\,\rm{s}^{-1}$ from their azimuthal velocities, but still maintain a mild net rotation of under $\approx 50\,\rm{km}\,\rm{s}^{-1}$.
 This is only marginally greater than the net rotation of their respective \textit{ex-situ} stellar haloes.

 From these plots, it is clear how massive merger events can impact the determination of the disc spin-up time.
 Firstly, the transition from low-to-high circularities has shifted to later times.
 In the case of the major mergers, it has shifted to after the merger interaction time.
 Despite the substantial impact to the early disc stars, the disc is rapidly reformed with a higher median circularity following the coalescence of the merging subhalo.